 No, your hoverboard should always be turned on when charging.
 This is for safety reasons.
 Some hoverboards will have safety features in place so they can't turn on when they're connected to a power outlet.

 As with any lithium-ion battery, overcharging can be dangerous.
-The common scare-stories of hoverboards catching fire or exploding are almost always due to overcharging.
+The common scare stories of hoverboards catching fire or exploding are almost always due to overcharging.

 You should never charge your hoverboard if you aren't home to watch over it.
 Always make sure to turn off the charger once your hoverboard is full.
-Not only is this the safest thing to do, it'll also ensure a better lifespan for the battery itself.
+Not only is this the safest thing to do, but it'll also ensure a better lifespan for the battery itself.

 Still, we feel it is of utmost importance to get a quality replacement charger if the time comes.
 There are lots of cheap options out there, but getting a sturdy charger with a renowned brand behind it puts you in safe hands for years to come.